oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 Enhance the scalability of your SCIM implementation with the following recommendations:

-<strong>Improve security by replacing auto-increment</strong>
+**Improve security by replacing auto-increment**

-In the OIDC and SCIM video, it was recommended to have a better way to assign the id attribute.
-And in both workshops, we used basic autoincrement for the user's id to lessen the complexity of the projects.
+In the OIDC and SCIM video, I recommended to have a better way to assign the id attribute.
+And in both workshops, we used basic auto-increment for the user's id to lessen the complexity of the projects.
 However, for production, we recommend using a unique id generator such as [uuid](https://www.npmjs.com/package/uuid).
-I know I mentioned using xid in my accompanying video, but when considering which to use, keep in mind and as secure best practice whether or not the library is frequently maintained.
+I know I mentioned using xid library in my accompanying video, but when considering which to use, keep in mind library use and frequency of maintenance as security best practices.

-<strong>Enhance efficiency in managing multitenancy</strong>
+**Enhance efficiency in managing multitenancy**

-As mentioned, to simplify the example code, I demoed supporting one org at first by hardcoding the org ID as 1.
+As mentioned, to simplify the example code, I demonstrated supporting one org at first by hardcoding the org ID as 1.

 ```ts
 // To funnel users into their designated orgs